 Fixtures

 It's quite common to want to write many tests against an object with a common state.
-To avoid having to write something like:
+To avoid having to

 @implementation MyTest